 Individual studies and research under the guidance of a graduate faculty member.
 May be taken twice for two separate studies or research approved by the graduate faculty in the specific language.

 FORL 899P Independent Studies 1-3 hours

 Prerequisite: Approval by the department.
 Directed research in foreign language education, methodology, or translation / interpreting.
+May be taken twice for two seperate studies or research.

 French Course Descriptions